Skip to main content

 When you ingest a memory, Synap assigns it to a scope based on the identifiers you provide:

-When you retrieve context, Synap merges memories from the narrowest applicable scope upward:
+When you retrieve context, Synap merges memories from the narrowest applicable scope upward; the chain is resolved server-side:

 When memories at different scopes conflict (e.g., a user preference contradicts a customer-level default), the narrower scope wins.
 User-level memories always override customer-level, which override client-level.